gvwilson/thirdbit/src/fiction/leaderboard/index.md

 I gave her a tired look.
 "Excellent," she purred,
-reaching for her tablet.
+reaching for her app.
 "He's not really a morning person, so how about—"

 A hundred devices beeped, bleebled, or binged around us.
 "Huh,"
 Bench grunted,
-turning her tablet to show me the news.
+turning her app to show me the news.
 Vitaly Mendonça:
 Brazilian,
 sixty-four,